Lines 12000 and 12010 – Taxable amount of dividends from taxable Canadian corporations

 Tax Tips

-In some cases, it may be better for you to report all of the taxable dividends that your spouse or common-law partner received from taxable Canadian corporations.
-You can do this only if it allows you to claim, or increase your claim, for the spouse or common-law partner amount on line 30300 of your return.
+In some cases, you may choose to report all of the taxable dividends received by your spouse or common-law partner from taxable Canadian corporations.
+You can do this only if it allows you to claim, or increase your claim for, the spouse or common-law partner amount on line 30300 of your return.
 If you choose this option, do not include these dividends in your spouse's or common-law partner's income.

-You may be able to claim a dividend tax credit for dividends that you received from taxable Canadian corporations.
-See line 40425.
+You may be able to claim a dividend tax credit on line 40425 for dividends received from taxable Canadian corporations.

 Forms and publications